LionelWu11282562/A-Two-Stage-Probability-Stratified-Method-for-Ambiguous-Dataset-Optimization/README.md

 PU-Boost is a two-stage positive-unlabeled (PU) learning framework designed to reconstruct reliable supervision from ambiguous clinical labels.

-Instead of treating all individuals without a prior hypertension diagnosis as negative, PU-Boost explicitly models them as an **unlabeled mixture of hidden positives and true negatives**, progressively extracts high-confidence samples, rejects persistently ambiguous observations, and trains the final classifier on the reconstructed dataset.
+Instead of treating all individuals without a prior hypertension diagnosis as negative, PU-Boost explicitly models them as an **unlabeled mixture of hidden positives and true negatives**.
+The framework progressively identifies high-confidence samples, refines uncertain observations, rejects persistently ambiguous cases, and trains the final classifier on the reconstructed dataset.

 ---